International Wellbeing Expert Chelsea Pottenger's new book The Mindful High Performer

 Remember, says Chelsea, everyone has thoughts during meditation.
 Just bring it back to the breath.
 Anytime is a good time to meditate.
 Start small, in short, sharp practice.
 To learn how to start and keep meditating, go to EQ Minds.

-The stress of lockdowns, high workloads, uncertainty, isolation, loneliness, homeschooling, and relationships can be overwhelming.
+The stress of the pandemic, high workloads, uncertainty, loneliness, and relationships can be overwhelming.

-Partnering with Growth Faculty for Month of Mindfulness, Chelsea began Session Two during the week of R U Ok?
-Day by urging us to look out for our friends, colleagues, and family.
+As an ambassador of R U Ok?
+Day, Chelsea urges us to look out for our friends, colleagues, and family.

 · What are they saying?